vmkernel/GZipTest/README.md

 ## Multihreading
-Besides main thread that spawns by default from main() procedure the program spawns the following threads.
+Besides main thread that spawns by default from main() procedure the program spawns the following threads:
+* Input file reader
+* Output file writer
+* Worker threads
+* Worker threads dispatcher

 #### A single input file reader thread
 The thread sequentially reads blocks of data from a specified input file and places the blocks to the Block Processing Queue.
 Each block gets a unique sequential number which identifies the block in Block Processing and File Write queues and, also, during compression/decompression process.